mudl0rd/mudl0rd/README.md

 ## Why no support?

- * For personal usage only, thus no issue reports/pull requests.
+ * Personal usage only, thus no issue reports/pull requests.
  * **Code is pure jank** and **I prefer no one use it**, if possible, unless otherwise noted.

 ## Why some stuff missing?

  * Legality, to be honest.
- * Some stuff isn't quality enough (I know its ironic, even for me) to make public.
+ * Stuff isn't quality enough (I know its ironic, even for me) to make public.
    - Plus I am too lazy to sort into a coherant repo for some of them.

 ## What do you do?

- * **I am petty enough to do things for myself, my way.
-No matter how wrong its done.**
+ * **I am petty enough to do things for myself.
+No matter how wrongly its done.**
  * *Experimenting* with things like:
    - Compression.
    - Audio DSP/synthesis.
    - Graphics rendering.
    - Software reverse engineering.
-   - Emulation in **purely** jank ways.
-Don't expect "accurate" emulation.
+   - Emulation in **purely** jank ways. **Don't expect "accurate" emulation at all**.

 ### Latest blog posts
 <!-- BLOG-POST-LIST:START -->